Stephen Stills: 2000s

 This CSNY reunion resulted in CSNY reunion tours 2000 CSNY2K, 2002 and 2006 reunion tours, their first since 1974.
-The CSNY2K tour of the United States and Canada with the reformed super quartet earned US$42.1 million, making it the eighth largest grossing tour of 2000.
-The 2006 CSNY tour was the Freedom Of Speech tour, which was released on the album Deja Vu Live..
+The CSNY2K tour of the United States and Canada with the reformed super quartet earned $42.1 million, making it the eighth largest grossing tour of 2000.
+The 2006 CSNY tour was the Freedom of Speech tour, which was released on the album Deja Vu Live.
 Stills also toured with CSN in 2003, 2005, 2007, 2008 and 2009.
 The 2005 tour supported their Gold certified album Greatest Hits, their 2009 tour supported the CSN demos album Demos.

 2005 saw Stills release Man Alive!, his first solo offering in 14 years.
 Man Alive! was released on the small English independent folk rock label Talking Elephant, and was not widely reviewed.
 The record did not chart on either side of the Atlantic, and was received lukewarmly by the few critics who did review it.
-It featured songs dating from the 70s to the present, including "Spanish Suite", originally recorded in the late 70s with Herbie Hancock.
+It featured songs dating from the 1970s to the present, including "Spanish Suite", originally recorded in the late 70s with Herbie Hancock.

 Throughout 2006 and 2007, Stills toured regularly as a solo artist with "the Quartet", which consisted of drummer Joe Vitale, either Mike Finnigan or session player Todd Caldwell on keyboards, and either Kevin McCormick or Kenny Passarelli on bass.
 On May 28, 2007, Stills sang the national anthem for Game 1 of the 2007 Stanley Cup Finals between the Anaheim Ducks and Ottawa Senators in Anaheim, California.
 On December 17, 2007, Graham Nash revealed on Larry King Live that Stills had been diagnosed with early stage prostate cancer and that his operation would take place on January 3, 2008, which is Stills's birthday.
 Stills said later in January 2008 that he had come through the operation with "flying colors."

 In 2007 he released Just Roll Tape, a recently found tape of Stills singing demos of his unreleased songs in 1968 after the breakup of the Buffalo Springfield, during the last hour of a Judy Collins session.

-Stills toured Europe as a solo artist for the first time during October 2008, resulted in the release of the 2009 live album and video Live At Shepherds Bush, recorded in London, England.
+Stills toured Europe as a solo artist for the first time during October 2008, resulted in the release of the 2009 live album and video Live at Shepherds Bush, recorded in London, England.

 Also in 2009, he released his second archival release Pieces by Manassas, a selection of alternate takes and unreleased songs of Stills band recorded between 1971 and 1973.
 This was supposed to be the start in a series of archival releases, however none have appeared since.